apertus-open-source-cinema/apertus_multimedia/README.md

 apertus_multimedia
 ==================

-  Repository to hold all media source files (icons, buttons, etc.) of our software.
+  Repository to hold all media source files (renderings, illustrations, logos, icons, buttons, etc.) of our software, website and general media.